 There is so much information available on how to meditate.
 You have to sit like this, do it at this time of the day, for this amount of time, and you must achieve a certain ‘state of mind’ for it to be successful.
-The information is so varied and often contradictory that it makes it difficult to know what you should be doing.
+The information is so varied and often contradictory that it makes it difficult to know “Hoe do I learn to meditate.”

 Meditation is the practice of becoming aware of our ‘internal world.’
 Constantly, throughout our busy days, our senses of taste, touch, smell, hearing, and most importantly, our sight are working overtime and they determine what thoughts our mind is having.
 We are constantly distracted from our ‘self’ and exist in a reactionary mode to stuff that is happening outside of us, or in our ‘external world.’